frankie-2nfro-com/football_match_outcome_prediction/README.md

 [Home_Team], [Away_Team], [Result], [Link], [Season], [Round] and [League]

 ##### Combine the data into dataframe
-To better explore the data, I will create a python class for accessing the data.
-In the class, I will combine all result csv files into a single pandas dataframe as follows:
+To better explore the data, I will combine all result csv files into a single pandas dataframe as follows:
 ```python
 # load all directory as league name list
 self.leagues = [name for name in os.listdir(dir) if os.path.isdir(os.path.join(dir, name))]